Suzuki Fronx: Malaysia

+The Fronx was launched in Malaysia on 18 November 2025.
+Imported from Indonesia, It is available in the sole hybrid trim, powered by a 1.5-litre K15C mild hybrid powertrain.
+In June 2026, the Sport model was introduced to the line-up.

+Pakistan

+The Fronx was launched in Pakistan on 6 May 2026, with sales starting the same day.
+It is locally assembled by Pak Suzuki Motor Company at its plant in Karachi, making Pakistan the third production base for the Fronx after India and Indonesia.

+The Pakistani market Fronx is offered in GL 5MT, GL 4AT and GLX 6AT grades.
+The GL variants are powered by the 1.5-litre K15B petrol engine, paired with either a 5-speed manual or 4-speed automatic transmission, while the GLX uses the 1.5-litre K15C mild-hybrid petrol engine paired with a 6-speed automatic transmission.
+The GLX is the first Pak Suzuki-produced model equipped with a mild-hybrid system.

 Philippines

 The Fronx was introduced in the Philippines in June 2025 during the Suzuki Philippines' 50th anniversary celebration, pre-orders opened on 20 August 2025, and was launched in the Philippines on 12 September 2025.
 It is available with three trim levels: GL, GLX and SGX.
 The GL trim use the 1.5-litre K15B petrol engine, while the GLX and SGX trims uses the 1.5-litre K15C mild hybrid petrol engine.

 Thailand

 The Fronx was launched in Thailand on 25 September 2025.
 Imported from Indonesia, it is available with three trim levels: GL with the 1.5-litre K15B petrol engine, while GLX and GLX Plus with the 1.5-litre K15C mild hybrid powertrain.

 Vietnam

 The Fronx was launched in Vietnam on 17 October 2025.
 Imported from Indonesia, it is available with three trim levels: GL with the 1.5-litre K15B petrol engine, GLX while and GLX Plus with the 1.5-litre K15C mild hybrid powertrain.